MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/join-tables.md

 ---
 # Join tables using QueryExpression

 Use the [QueryExpression.LinkEntities](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.LinkEntities) property to describe the data from related tables to return with your query.
-This property contains a collection of [Query.LinkEntity](xref:Microsoft.Xrm.Sdk.Query.LinkEntity) instances that describe:
+This property contains a collection of [LinkEntity](xref:Microsoft.Xrm.Sdk.Query.LinkEntity) instances that describe:

-Which related table rows to return
+- Which related table rows to return
-Which columns of those records to return
+- Which columns of those records to return
-How to filter any records
+- Any filters to apply with the join

 ## Limitations

+You can add up to 15 [LinkEntity](xref:Microsoft.Xrm.Sdk.Query.LinkEntity) instances to a query.
+Each `LinkEntity` adds a JOIN to the query and increases the time to execute the query.
+This limit is to protect performance.
+If you add more than 15 `LinkEntity` to the [QueryExpression.LinkEntities](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.LinkEntities) you will get this runtime error:

+> Code: `0x8004430D`
+> Number: `-2147204339`
+> Message: `Number of link entities in query exceeded maximum limit.`

 ## Child elements